Who is Taisen Deshimaru?

-Taisen Deshimaru (Yasuo Deshimaru) was born in 1914 into a Samurai family of the Saga Prefecture, located on Kyushu Island, in southern Japan.
+Taisen Deshimaru (born Yasuo Deshimaru) was born in 1914 into a Samurai family of the Saga Prefecture, located on Kyushu Island, in southern Japan.

 He was raised by his mother, a fervent follower of the Nembutsu Buddhist sect, and by his grandfather, who was a Samurai before the Meiji Revolution that abolished the Samurai class.
 As a youngster, Taisen Deshimaru was strongly influenced by the spirit of Bushido and by the martial arts, as his grandfather taught him both Kendo and Judo.